imade7825/money-manager/userStories/refactoring-developer-story.md

 ## Value proposition

-As a <Developer/User>
+As a <Developer>
-I want to <The HomePage> code to be easier to read, and maintain, I want as user <The HomePage> will be easier to navigate and to use the implemented features So that <future changes are safer and fester> without altering behavior or design
+I want to <The HomePage> code to be easier to read, and maintain So that <future changes are safer and fester> without altering behavior or design

 ## Description